-The present findings indicate that CBD administration after a hypoxic ischemic insult provides neuroprotection in newborn pigs by modulating several key process that promote damage in the immature brain, namely excitotoxicity, inflammation and oxidative stress (Cillio & Ferriero, 2010; Johnston et al, 2011; Martinez-Orgado et al, 2007; Mehta et al, 2007).
-In newborn rats CBD brain concentration peaks 3-6 h post-administration of 1 mg/kg in ethanol:solutol:saline 2:1:17 (Pazos et al, 2012).
-In the current experiments, six hours after the administration of CBD in the same dose and formulation the levels of CBD in the brain were 58 ng/g, equivalent to 200 nM.
-This was two-fold higher than those detected in newborn rats (Pazos et al, 2012), suggesting greater bioavailability in large mammals than in rodents.
-Consistent with previous studies (Alvarez et al, 2008; Lafuente et al, 2011), CBD caused no extra-cerebral alterations in HI piglets that could limit its potential therapeutic use in HI infants, yet it resulted in extra-cerebral benefits.
-For instance,
+The present findings indicate that CBD administration after a hypoxic ischemic insult provides neuroprotection in newborn pigs by modulating several key process that promote damage in the immature brain, namely excitotoxicity, inflammation and oxidative stress (Cilio and Ferriero, 2010; Johnston et al., 2011; Martinez-Orgado et al., 2007; Mehta et al., 2007).
+In newborn rats CBD brain concentration peaks 3-6 h post-administration of 1 mg/kg in ethanol:solutol:saline 2:1:17 (Pazos et al., 2012).
+In the current experiments, 6 h after the administration of CBD in the same dose and formulation the levels of CBD in the brain were 58 ng/g, equivalent to 200 nM.
+This was two-fold higher than those detected